 2. Decorate Samurai Warrior (or Kintaro) Figures and/or “Kabuto” Helmet

 When a boy is born, his parents or grandparents usually buy (or pass down) their son/grandson Kabuto, samurai helmet, or/and Gogatsu Ningyo (samurai or Kintaro or Momotaro doll and his armaments).
-The Japanese families displayed them within their home to inspire strength and bravery from the beginning of April until mid-May.
+The Japanese families displayed them within their homes to inspire strength and bravery from the beginning of April until mid-May.

 3. Eat Chimaki or Kashiwamochi

-On Children’s Day, the Japanese in Kanto (Tokyo area) eat Kashiwa Mochi (柏餅) and the Japanese in Kansai (Osaka area) eat Chimaki (粽).
+On Children’s Day, the Japanese in Kanto (Tokyo area) eat Kashiwa Mochi (柏餅), and the Japanese in Kansai (Osaka area) eat chimaki (粽).

 4. Decorate Iris at Home and Soak in Iris Bath